LeonPeric/bias-in-multilingual-dialogue-generations/README.md

 ### 'annotations' folder

-This folder stores the annotated output from Llama model in the formate of "id, model_id, template, output", as a preparation for the perspective analysis:
+This folder stores the annotated output from Llama model in the formate of "id, model_id, template, output", as a preparation for the perspective analysis.
+The files are named with the naming format: 'annotations_[Language].csv' For example, we display the first 2 rows of the annotations for English:

 | id   |     model_id      |  template_id | template | output|
 |----------|:-------------:|------:|------:|------:|